Lines of minima in Outer space: Second bounded cohomology

-The metrics $\delta_x$ as $x$ varies through ${\rm Spine}_\epsilon(F_n)$ can be used exactly as in the proof of Proposition 6.1 of \cite{H08} to construct nontrivial bounded cohomology classes for $\Gamma$ with coefficients in $\ell^p(\Gamma)$ for every $p>1$ (with the above discussion, the proof can be copied word by word, with ``geodesic'' replaced by ``axis'').
+The goal is now to construct a distance $\delta$ on $V={\cal A}([\nu])\times \Gamma T$ which is invariant under the action of $\Gamma$ and under the action of the flip $\iota$ exchanging the two components of the pair in ${\cal A}([\nu])$.
+The construction is done in such a way that functions which are anti-invariant under $\iota$ and H\"older continuous with respect to this distance give rise to bounded $\ell^p(\Gamma)$-valued two-cocycles for $\Gamma$, i.e. $\Gamma$-invariant bounded maps $\Gamma\times \Gamma\times \Gamma\to \ell^p(\Gamma)$ which satisfy the cocycle equation.
+For specific choices of these maps, these cocycles are then shown to define nontrivial bounded cohomology classes.

+If there is a number $B>0$ such that for all $g,u\in \Gamma$ with $g[\nu]\not=u[\nu]$ the pair $(g[\nu],u[\nu])$ is $B$-contracting then coarse geodesic triangles with endpoints in $G[\nu]\subset {\cal U\cal M\cal L}$ are uniformly thin and the construction of a distance on ${\cal A}([\nu])\times X$ parallels the construction of the family of Gromov distances on the boundary of a hyperbolic geodesic metric space.
+However, in general the pair $(g[\nu],u[\nu])$ is $C$-contracting for a number $C>0$ depending on the pair, and only segments of an axis near is endpoints is $B^\prime$-contracting for a number $B^\prime$ which is controlled by $B$.
+The main idea in \cite{H08} is to truncate the coarse geodesics to achieve our goal.

-{\bf Acknowledgements:} The major part of the work in this paper was carried out in fall 2007 while the author visited the MSRI in Berkeley as a participant of the special semester in Teichm\"uller theory and Kleinian groups.
-The paper arose from inspiring and helpful discussions with Ilya Kapovich, Mladen Bestvina, Lee Mosher and Gibert Levitt.
+{\bf Acknowledgements:} The major part of the work in this paper was carried out in fall 2007 while I visited the MSRI in Berkeley as a participant of the special semester in Teichm\"uller theory and Kleinian groups.
+The paper arose from inspiring and helpful discussions with Mladen Bestvina, Ilya Kapovich, Gilbert Levitt and Lee Mosher.
+Thanks to Martin Lustig for providing the argument in the second part of the proof of Lemma \ref{iwiprecognition}.
+I am in particular grateful to the anonymous referee for carefully reading the first version of this manuscript and for many helpful comments.

 MATHEMATISCHES INSTITUT DER UNIVERSIT\"AT BONN\\ ENDENICHER ALLEE 60,\\ 53115 BONN, GERMANY\\ e-mail: ursula@math.uni-bonn.de